Covenant & Guideline FAQs

 Complaints, which remain anonymous, should be brought to the attention of the Covenant Advisor who may investigate to verify if a violation exists.
 The property owner will be notified and asked to correct the violation either by removal, by submission of an acceptable application, or by repair in the case of a maintenance problem.
 Most problems are resolved at this stage.
 However, if no action is taken by the homeowner to correct the violation, a formal notice is sent stating that legal remedies may be initiated.
 A letter stating that the property is in compliance will not be issued if a violation exists, and this may affect property resale.
 Realtors may be notified of known Covenant violations.

 What is a Letter of Compliance?

-A Letter of Compliance is issued only upon request (such as resale) and certifies that all subsequent alterations were approved by the RHAC and comply with the covenants.
-It is the property owner’s responsibility to make sure that the alteration is constructed within the property lines, and meets covenant guidelines.
+A Certificate of Compliance for a newly completed home is a document which certifies that all original builder construction is completed according to approved plans and will be issued by the RHAC.
+A Letter of Compliance is issued only upon request (such as resale) and certifies that all subsequent alterations were approved by the RHAC and comply with the Covenants.
+It is the property owner’s responsibility to make sure that the alteration is constructed within the property lines and meets Covenant guidelines.